 Like us, many of our donors and partners are not just doers but dreamers, disruptors, iconoclasts.
 Over the last decade, we've helped put regenerative medicine on the map as a source of comprehensive solutions for age-related disease, disability, and suffering.
 Now, it's time to do more.
 When we scan the landscape of contemporary medicine, we see dramatic advances on the horizon, and we feel compelled to plant seeds in both expected and unexpected places.
 We'd love for you to join us.

-A forward-thinking entrepreneur and father, Dave co-founded Methuselah in 2002 with Dr. Aubrey do Grey.
+A forward-thinking entrepreneur and father, Dave co-founded Methuselah in 2003 with Dr. Aubrey de Grey.
 He continues to work tirelessly to advance breakthroughs that will extend healthy life.

 Tyler leads New Organ's production.
-He's founder of Belong, a platform to finance, inform, and honor thinking long.
+He is the founder of Belong, a platform to finance, inform, and honor thinking long.
 He was founding ED of Singularity Institute and co-founder of Singularity Summit.

-Dane manages daily operations for Methuselah Foundation, overseeing finances and coordinating all projects, with a particular focus on organizational strategy and media production.
+Dane manages daily operations for Methuselah, overseeing finances and coordinating all projects, with a particular focus on organizational strategy and media production.

 Ross is a freelance writer, poet, and environmental journalist.
-Before joining New Organ, he spent eight years as senior editor of EnlightenNext magazine.
+Before joining Methuselah, he spent eight years as senior editor of EnlightenNext magazine.
+Ross writes our blog, newsletters, and major communications pieces.

 Social Media Manager